Recommendations

 Two Lovers (1928) is a silent feature film directed by Fred Niblo, and produced by Samuel Goldwyn.

-The influence of Fred Niblo in Two Lovers can be felt in the way modern Action films handle character-driven intensity.
+The influence of Fred Niblo in Two Lovers can be felt in the way modern Drama films handle character-driven intensity.
 From the specific lighting choices to the pacing, this 1928 release set a high bar for atmospheric immersion.

 Dir: Wilfred Lucas